top of page

 Ginkgo biloba ‘Mariken’ Excellent ginkgo cultivar for smaller spaces.
 Shrubby in habit with dense branching and a rounded outline.
 Fan-shaped leaves turn brilliant yellow-gold in fall.
 Slow growing to about 4’ after several years.
 Sun.
 Zone 4.

-Heptacodium miconioides ’Temple of Bloom’ More compact and earlier blooming than the species, this cultivar is notable for its exfoliating bark and smooth chalky stems.
+Heptacodium miconioides Large shrub or small tree, depending on the manner in which it’s grown.
+Notable for its exfoliating bark and smooth chalky stems.
 Clusters of small white flowers in late summer followed by bright red calyxes.
 Nice four-season presence.
-Grows to 6-10’’.
+Grows to 15’.
 Sun to part shade.
 Zone 4.

 Hydrangea arborescens ‘Invincibelle Ruby’ Silvery-rose colored flowers appear in early summer and last for several weeks.
 Flowers appear on new growth and are unaffected by winter temperatures.
 Use as a foundation plant, hedge, or in a mixed border.
 Grows 3-4’.
 Not tolerant of overly dry sites.
 Sun to part shade.
 Zone 4.